Do Jews Believe in Heaven and Hell?

 Our sages also explain that “the dew of heaven” refers to the World to Come, and “the richness of the earth” refers to this world.

 In the case of Esau, his blessing mentions earth first and then heaven, because his descendants will enjoy the pleasures of the earth and constantly yearn for the World to Come.
-Jacob’s descendants are first promised the heaven [World to Come], and second the physical world, not for mere pleasure, but as the means to achieve their spiritual goal.
+Jacob’s descendants are first promised the spiritual bliss of heaven [the World to Come], and second the physical world, not for mere pleasure, but as the means to achieve their spiritual goal.

 This is the secret of Jewish spirituality and how we are able to experience closeness to God.
 The Jewish people were instructed to use material objects to fulfill God’s commandments [מצוות–mitzvot], which are manifestations of God’s will and wisdom.